carolchennn/Timeline/README.md

-Super Awesome Vertical Timeline
+A Fork of Vertical Timeline
 -----------------------------------------------------------
 (This is a fork of WNYC's Super Awesome Vertical Timeline)

-**Timeline** shows a series of events in a vertically time-sorted structure.

-Timeline utilizes a handful of super cool libraries, including [Tabletop.js](http://github.com/jsoma/tabletop) (for the data storage) and [Isotope](http://isotope.metafizzy.co/) for the layout.
+Check out the original README file at OriginalREADME.md.

-A running example can be found [here](http://builtbybalance.com/github-timeline/).
+A running example can be found [here](http://carolchennn.github.io/Timeline/).

 ## How to Use